ennhhi/wss/README.md

 ____________________________________________

 # To Run
-Assuming VSCode, right click the file in the Explorer tab and click "Run Java"
+Assuming VSCode, right click the WSSGame.java file in the Explorer tab and click "Run Java."
+Must have all the files in the same directory.